The Presentation (The Studio): Casting

-Zöe Kravitz was very delighted in playing a spoof version of herself in the episode, explaining "If you can't make fun of yourself, I think there's something wrong.
+Zoë Kravitz was very delighted in playing a spoof version of herself in the episode, explaining "If you can't make fun of yourself, I think there's something wrong.
 And so I was really excited to make fun of myself, or the idea of myself, and the awards cycle, and all of that.
 I think it's something to laugh at and to explore — it's not just pointing and laughing."

 Franco commented that he tried to maintain his energy even when he was not filming, "In-between takes, I was trying to conserve my energy.
 Nicholas Stoller was there — I've known him a long time and adore him, and I remember him trying to riff with me between takes.
 And then after a few takes, he realized: “Oh shit, Dave's exhausted.
 I'm going to let him be.”
 But it's just trying to find those moments to recharge during takes."